The Best Testosterone Booster in 2024

 • Cordyceps mushroom: 20mg

-• Ashwagandha root 4:1 extract: 600mg
+• Ashwagandha root extract: 150mg

 • Hawthorn berry extract: 40mg

-• Longjack root: 20mg
+• Longjack root: 200mg

 • Epimedium: 160mg

-Test Boost Max vs Nugenix
+Test Boost Max vs. Nugenix

 Anastrozole

 Doctors treating patients with low testosterone often prescribe a therapy to increase testosterone levels.
 But if a man's aromatase enzymes are overactive in converting testosterone into estradiol, that could unintentionally increase a patient's estrogen.
-Anastrozole acts as an aromatase inhibitor, preventing the enzyme from converting this extra testosterone.
+Anastrozole acts as an aromatase inhibitor, preventing the enzyme from converting the extra testosterone.

 Human chorionic gonadotropin